 After 15 years in the graphic arts industry, and two children, Margaret joined The National Theatre for Children.
 As a co-owner of NTC, the financial and human resources department seemed a natural fit.
 Over the past eight years she has taken control of the accounts receivable and payable, the company payroll and monthly financial statements.
 She also oversees the company’s employee benefits plan as well as the general office management.

-Katie started working part-time with The National Theatre for Children in 1990 as the assistant to the President.
-In the fall of 1991 she became the Customer Service Manager and got a full-time desk and phone.
+Katie started working with The National Theatre for Children in 1990 as the assistant to the President.
 Currently Katie is the Director of Client Services and is responsible for negotiating and executing contracts between NTC and its sponsors, PR, and newsletters.
-She also manages development of classroom curricula and works in conjunction with NTC senior management and production staff on new product development.
+She also works in conjunction with NTC senior management and production staff on new product development.
 Katie lives in Minneapolis.

 Frank Maciel’s first paid acting gig was touring Los Angeles with Alice in Waterland for NTC in 1989.
 After moving to Minneapolis from his native California, he worked as a Tour Coordinator at NTC, writing scripts for the company on the side.
 Frank hosted Kids News, an NTC educational video project launched in the early 90’s, and worked as a staff writer for the TV show, M@d About.
 Recently, he supervised Acting Out! — NTC’s first peer to peer anti-bullying program, coaching student groups from four Minnesota high schools.
 Frank’s quirky resume includes improvising with Comedy Sportz in the Twin Cities & LosAngeles; hosting the afternoon kids’ show, Club Fun TV on KMSP Channel 9; startling guests at Disneyland as Sally Mae, the Ugliest Girl in Frontier land; appearing on television in improv and sketch comedy based programs; and one of his favorite jobs — behind the scenes work on a game show hosted by Dick Clark, getting the chance to chat up Betty White, Ed McMahon, Rip Taylor, Dawn Welles, and Adam West.
 He even helped push the original TV Bat mobile when it died unexpectedly outside the soundstage!
 Currently Frank’s duties as NTC’s Manager of Product Development include work on marketing pieces, RFPs and grant applications while heading up the Business Development Call Center as well.
 He lives in the Loring Park area of Minneapolis and FINALLY has underground parking.